|

 Obersee on at least two occasions, for photo opportunities.
 The views

-above show a visit in 1933.
+above show a visit in May 1933.
 The rock just behind Hitler is easily

-higher. (left - period postcard; right -
+(the water level fluctuates with the season). (left - period postcard; right -

 Cigaretten-Bilderdienst Altona-Bahrenfeld, "Kampf um's Dritte Reich"